anna-dor-plumsail/documents-docs/source/document-generation/docx/demos.rst

 This demo shows how hide table rows, bullet lists items and arbitrary sections of document if there is empty value in a tag.

-You can find descriptin of this case in the `conditionally hide blocks <conditionally-hide-blocks.html>`_ documentation.
+You can find the description  of this case in the `conditionally hide blocks <conditionally-hide-blocks.html>`_ documentation.

-Scroll down to see source data for template in JSON format.
+Scroll down to see source data for the template in JSON format.

 .. list-table::
     :header-rows: 1